realdavidvega/kotlin-playground/kotlin/code/playground/README.md

 ### Resilience

-Exploring resilience in Kotlin:
+Exploring resilience in Kotlin, and libraries like `arrow-resilience`:
 1. RetryAndRepeat
 2. Sagas

 ### State

-Exploring state management and transactions in Kotlin:
+Exploring state management and transactions in Kotlin, and libraries like `arrow-atomic` or `arrow-stm`:
 1. Atomicity
 2. Transactions